Testing Causality in Scientific Modelling Software: Case Studies

-Next, applying the CTF to the causal DAG in \Cref{fig:covasim-dag}, we identify the following sufficient adjustment sets:
+Next, we consider the adjustment sets implied by the causal DAG in \Cref{fig:covasim-dag}.
+While there are many possible adjustment sets for this causal DAG, there are three notable choices to discuss.

-While any of the above adjustment sets are suitable for identifying the effect of $\beta$ on $I$, to borrow data from executions with overlapping age and household contacts, we select $\{A, C\}$.
-This yields the following closed-form statistical expression that is capable of directly estimating the causal effect (ATE) of interest:
+First, we could use the smallest adjustment set $\{L\}$.
+This has the advantage of conditioning on the least variables, but restricts estimation to using location-specific data only (i.e. not borrowing data from \emph{similar} locations).
+Second, we could use $\{A, C_H\}$.
+This would enable us to additionally borrow information from locations that have similar average ages and household contacts.
+From an information theoretic standpoint, however, this is not a sensible choice as the average age is not a good measure for the shape of the age distribution (two populations with a similar average age may have vastly different age distributions).
+To this end, we can consider a third adjustment set $\{S, C_S, C_W, C_H\}$.
+Here, we replace $A$ with the variables related to age that directly affect cumulative infections: the number of school and workplace contacts (assignment to these environments is determined by age) and susceptibility (which varies with age).

-Then, to estimate the value of this estimand, we implement a regression model of the form: This regression model includes the quadratic term $\beta^2$ because cumulative infections vary quadratically with $\beta$.
-This choice is informed by domain expertise but can also be easily verified by varying the $\beta$ parameter and observing the resulting change in cumulative infections.
-At this point, we have specified a causally-valid statistical model that is capable of directly estimating the causal effect (ATE) of $\beta$ on cumulative infections (our first goal).
-We can therefore fit the above regression model to the data, substitute the values $\beta = 0.016$ and $\beta = 0.032$, and contrast the respective estimates for $I$ to obtain the ATE over the entire data-set.
+For this case study, we select this third adjustment set on the basis that it most accurately captures the key causal measures while allowing us to borrow data from other locations that are similar with respect to these attributes.
+This yields the following closed-form statistical expression that is capable of directly estimating the causal effect (CATE) of interest:

-While this statistical procedure enables us to determine whether doubling $\beta$ causes the cumulative infections to increase, it cannot reveal how the magnitude of this effect varies across populations with different age demographics and population densities (our second goal).
-Instead, to achieve this, we can change our causal metric to the conditional ATE (CATE), as defined in \Cref{sec:background}.
-This metric allows us to examine causality within specific populations instead of simply averaging over all data and, therefore, to test more advanced properties of the SUT.
-Furthermore, this change of metric does not require any additional executions of the SUT; we simply apply our estimator to subsets of the data with a specific age and density, thereby providing an efficient method for exploring uncertain behaviour using existing data.
+Then, to estimate the value of this estimand, we implement a regression model of the following form, where $Z$ is our adjustment set $\{S, C_S, C_W, C_H\}$ and each variable in this adjustment set has three coefficients: $x^z_1, x^z_2, x^z_3$: